2004 Pacific typhoon season: Seasonal summary

+The Accumulated Cyclone Energy (ACE) index of this season amounted to 60% above the normal level for Pacific typhoon seasons, calculated by Colorado State University using data from the Joint Typhoon Warning Center to be 480.6 units.
+This makes the season the second-most intense Pacific typhoon season in recorded history, only after 1997.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

 Systems

 Tropical Depression 01W (Ambo)

 The first tropical storm of the 2004 Pacific typhoon season developed on February 10 west of Chuuk.
 It tracked to the west, organizing slowly due to persistent vertical wind shear.
 On February 13 and 14, the depression executed a clockwise loop.
 When the storm turned to the southwest, the wind shear overcame it, and the cyclone dissipated on February 19.
 The remnants of Tropical Depression Ambo dissipated, affecting Luzon by bringing flash floods and heavy rainfall on February 20 until February 22.

 Tropical Depression 02W (Butchoy)

 The near-equatorial trough spawned a tropical disturbance east of the Philippines late on March 13.
 It rapidly moved northwest as it became a tropical depression in the afternoon hours of the next day.
 Due to warm waters and moderate convection, it rapidly intensified, with a brief turn to the southwest.
 On March 17, it reached peak intensity as a tropical storm, with the PAGASA naming it as Butchoy.
 The system rapidly weakened on March 19, just before the storm was about to hit the Philippines.
 A weak trough brought it northward, where dry air and vertical shear caused it to dissipate on March 23.